Visit London with Kids

 So where does it all go pear shaped?

 Once we finally made our way into Kidzania we put on our smiley faces and attempted to enjoy what was left of our day only to be left continually disappointed and frustrated.
-The place quite simply was understaffed with many activities closed for long periods.
+The place was majorly understaffed with many activities closed for long periods.
 The lines were long and wait times slow and once finally in, our kids were often bumped out of getting to actually do anything by other bigger kids.

 My advice, save your pennies and visit many of the other way more worthwhile attractions in London.